HenriSjoblom/iac/README.md

 ## Non-Idealities & Missing Parts

+### No Authentication or Authorization

+The API is currently publicly accessible without any authentication.
+Anyone who discovers the API Gateway URL can make requests directly, bypassing CloudFront entirely.
+This poses security risks.

 ### CI/CD Security

 The GitHub Action uses long-lived IAM User keys (`AWS_ACCESS_KEY_ID`).
 A more secure, production-grade approach would be to use OIDC (OpenID Connect) with a short-lived IAM Role.